siwelbackwards/aicurator/docs/auth-gated-trending-products.md

    - Check that the auth prompt banner appears

 2. **Authenticated State**:
-   - Sign in to the application
+   - Member log in to the application
    - Verify full product information is displayed
    - Confirm no auth prompts are shown
    - Test authentication state persistence across page refreshes